ergyl/advent-of-code/README.md

 This will:
     • Run the `solveForDay(1)` method for Day 1.
     • Use the corresponding input file `input01.txt` and solve the problem for Day 1.
 Make sure you have the necessary `inputXX.txt` files in the `src/main/resources/input` folder.
 If they do not exist, the program will try to download them (requires a valid session ID and email in the `config.txt` file).

+** Note!! ** Must add the new classfile to SOLVER_MAP in `DaySolverFactory` before you can run the solution.

 ## Automation guidelines
 This repo follows the automation guidelines on the /r/adventofcode community wiki ([https://www.reddit.com/r/adventofcode/wiki/faqs/automation]).
 Specifically: